nashville-software-school/bangazon-inc/book-1-orientation/chapters/PLAN_YOUR_HEIST.md

 ## The Exercise

 This program will be written in phases.
-Along the way you will use methods, dictionaries and lists.
+Along the way you will get some practice with classes, methods, properties, loops, dictionaries, lists, and more...

 ### Phase One